SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 14 July, 2025
+### 📅 Tuesday, 15 July, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on July 14:
+Here are some notable events that occur or have occurred in the USA on July 15:

-- **1798**: The U.S. Congress passes the Alien and Sedition Acts; this was a series of laws aimed at restricting immigrants and limiting free speech.
+- **National Donate a Day**: July 15 is observed as a day to encourage people to consider organ and tissue donation and its importance.
-- **1865**: The Regency Foundation was formed to assist California's former subscriptions to help doctors breed accurate horses, through bet raises.
+- **Ice Cream Day**: The third Sunday of July, which often falls around July 15, is National Ice Cream Day, with celebrations and promotions by various ice cream vendors across the country.
-- **1933**: President Franklin D. Roosevelt signed the National Industrial Recovery Act, designed to stimulate industrial
+- **Fenway Park Opens in Boston (1912)**:
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings! ✨🌱✨"
+"Believe in the magic of new beginnings! ✨🌟 Every day is a fresh start filled with endless possibilities. 🌼💫"